-Assumption 1.
-Assume that the covariate vector X is from a random design with covariance matrix Σ{xx}^0 , and satisfies the following s_0 -sparse restricted isom-
+Assumption 1: Assume that the covariate vector X is from a random design with covariance matrix Σ{xx}^0 and satisfies the following s_0 -sparse restricted isometry property condition:

-The same assumption is made by Yuan and Zhang (2014) to analyze the GCRF model with the l_1 -penalty, and is also frequently used in compressed sensing.
-It is well known that this condition holds with high probability when X is sub-Gaussian, with a well conditioned population covariance matrix satisfying certain regularity assumptions on the eigenvalues, and n sufficiently large, for example, $n \geq O((p+s_0)\log(p+q))$ (Candes and Tao (2007); Yuan and Zhang (2014)).
+The same assumption is made by Yuan and Zhang (2014) for analyzing the GCRF model with the l_1 penalty and is also frequently used in compressed sensing.
+It is well known that this condition holds with high probability when X is sub-Gaussian with a well conditioned population covariance matrix satisfying certain regularity assumptions on the eigenvalues and n is sufficiently large, e.g., $n \ge O((p + s_0) \log(p + q))$ (Candes and Tao, 2007; Yuan and Zhang, 2014).